 All in all, it is up to you, the owner, to decide whether a bathroom renovation will be worth the hassle.
 The returns are quite good, on average, but you have to remember to adequately assess how much you are going to spend on it.
 Remember that bathrooms are an important factor for your potential customers to consider, so even if you do not get as much of a return when it comes to property value, they might be much more inclined to proceed with the purchase if the bathrooms fit their liking.

-Finally, keep in mind that sometimes, pieces of bathroom furniture might not be perfect when bought from the shop directly, in standard sizes and shapes.
+Finally, keep in mind that sometimes, pieces of bathroom furniture might not work in your space.
 That’s when bathroom fitters come into play – their help is usually very much worth the expense.
 We’ve had the pleasure of cooperating with this bathroom fitters in Glasgow company in the past, and we’ve been more than pleased!